 Another time, the manager recalled, one of the waitresses was carrying a register drawer upstairs to the office.
 When she reached the top of the stairs, she heard an unearthly voice humming a lullaby.
-She dropped the drawer full of money right there and ran out of the building and never came back.
+She dropped the drawer full of money right there and ran out of the building and never returned.

-The Union Hotel’s manager, whose office was on the second floor, has had some experience with the spirits herself.
-Once at about three o’clock in the morning, she told us, when she was alone in the building and doing the books in her office she felt another presence––like there was someone else in the room with her.
+The manager, whose office was on the second floor, has had some experiences with the spirits herself.
+Once at about three o’clock in the morning, she told us, when she was alone in the building and doing the books in her office, she felt another presence––like there was someone else in the room with her.
 “I could feel the pressure of it right up against me,” she recalled, “pushing on my chest.
 It was making it hard for me to breathe.
 I didn’t feel threatened,” she said, “I simply asked it to move away and leave me alone.
 Then it was gone.”

 Another former employee told us of their brush with the paranormal at the Union.
-“It was nearly midnight and the dining room had been closed and empty for at least 2 hours when a waiter came into the bar and asked, ‘Whose kid is that playing in the dining room?’
+“It was nearly midnight and the dining room had been closed and empty for at least two hours when a waiter came into the bar and asked, ‘Whose kid is that playing in the dining room?’
 He asked.
 He assured his coworkers he had seen a girl of about 8 or 10 years old, running back and forth in the dining room.
 He said she had long dark hair and was wearing a fancy dress.
 ‘I know I saw a little girl in there!’ he said.
 Then, one of the regulars laughed, and told him, ‘You’ve just seen the ghost!’
 The waiter, somewhat dazed, replied, “But she looked so real!”